 Today, I no longer work for someone else.
 I own 2 location-independent businesses that allow me to live in any city I want.
 I first quit smoking, then drinking.
 I had sex with many desirable women and now I have a great girlfriend.
 Not only I am no longer fat and out of shape but I am also sporting a set of six-pack abs.
 I feel great and the future looks even more promising.

 It’s been tough to get my life together but I pulled it off.
 I first had to change my mindset and then take the necessary actions to change my life.
 In this article, I will show you how you can do it too.

-1. Accept that everything in your life is your own fault
+1. Accept that every problem in your life is your own fault